Story at :http://parabook.

 * Life-president of the CFZ is Colonel John Blashford-Snell OBE, best known for his groundbreaking youth work organising the ‘Operation Drake’ and ‘Operation Raleigh’ expeditions in the 1970s and 1980s.

 * CFZ Director Jonathan Downes is the author and/or editor of over 20 books.
-Island of Paradise, his first hand account of two expedition
+Island of Paradise, his first hand account of two expeditions to the

 * Jonathan Downes presents a monthly web TV show called On the Track (http://cfzmonthly.blogspot.com/), which covers cryptozoology and work of the CFZ.